uts58/uts58/README.md

 ## My Skill Set
-IDK whatever is needed to get the job done.
+Whatever is needed to get the job done.

 ## Leave me a message